waltergcc/42-minishell/README.md

 This is a shell implementation called Minishell.
 It is a command-line interpreter that provides a basic shell environment and supports various features such as command execution, input parsing, redirections, pipes, environment variables, built-in commands, and signal handling.

 This project was developed in colaboration with [teroVF](https://github.com/teroVF).

+## Words of Wisdom
+### Focus on the requirement :dart:
+Please implement only what the subject explicitly requests.
+Anything that is not requested is not a requirement, and each additional implementation increases development time and adds unnecessary complexity to the project.

+### Perform extensive testing :microscope:
+This project has many points of attention that have arisen during development.
+All of these points have been included in the tests on this page.
+While not exhaustive, they provide a starting point for things that should work and things that should not.
+[Check the tests](#tests)

+### Study other shells :mag:
+Our reference shell is Bash, but running certain commands in other shells may produce different results and help us better understand why certain things happen.
+Use Bash as a reference, but be open to examining the workings of other shells.

 ## Features

 - **Prompt display:** Minishell displays a prompt when waiting for a new command.